What type of content do you primarily create?

 Plus, with tools like Descript's YouTube to Instagram converter, you can repurpose your content for other platforms.
 People can watch a snippet of your video—something much more engaging than a screenshot or piece of text.

-3 tips for making engaging YouTube videos
+3 tips to make engaging YouTube videos

 Standing out among millions of creators who make YouTube videos is hard.
 Check out three solid tips to help you stand apart.

-Add captions and chapters to your videos
+Add captions and chapters to your YouTube videos

-Captions make your videos more accessible and can also help YouTube’s algorithm to understand what your video is about.
+Captions make your videos more accessible and can also help YouTube's algorithm to understand what your video is about.
+They're essential for viewers who are deaf or hard of hearing, those watching without sound, and non-native speakers of your language.

 Use video editing software like Descript to generate accurate captions you can add to your video during the upload phase.
 Then, use chapters.
 They improve the viewer experience by allowing people to navigate easily to the parts of the video that interest them the most.
 This step-by-step segmentation can be vital in tutorials or longer vlogs.
+YouTube automatically generates captions for uploaded videos, but they may not be as accurate as your Descript-corrected transcript.

 Besides chapters, creators like Andrew Huberman often add a list of timestamps to their video descriptions, adding yet another way for his target audience to consume his content.

-Maintain audio and video quality
+Maintain quality audio and video for YouTube

 High-quality video and audio are key components of a solid video.
 If possible, invest in a good camera, like a DSLR or even a high-end smartphone (like an iPhone) to capture clear and crisp video clips.